Ultimate Guide to Garden Fence Security

 Slatted Fence Panels

-These gaps in these panels offer a more modern look, which is great if you are not looking to keep your garden completely private.
+These gaps in these panels offer a more modern look, which is great if you are not focusing on garden security.
 You can even use them to spate different parts of your garden.
 The gaps between the slats mean your garden will still receive a good amount of light.
 The gaps in the fence mean it will be less affected by strong winds; therefore it will need repairing less.

 Best Type of Fence to use in Garden for Security